-Students of the antique as well as life-class students are entitled to attend the lectures on art anatomy in the lecture-room, and any other lectures that may be provided for the school, unless specially prohibited.
-They may also use the modeling room when it is not occupied for the regular sessions of the life class.
+Students of the Antique as well as Life Class students are entitled to attend the lectures on Art Anatomy in the lecture-room, and any other lectures that may be provided for the school, unless specially prohibited.
+They may also use the modeling room when it is not occupied for the regular sessions of the Life Class

-The School Year begins the first Monday in October, and ends on the last Saturday in May.
+THE SCHOOL YEAR begins the first Monday in October, and ends on the last Saturday in May.

-The study of Art Anatomy begins about the first of November and ends about the 31st of March.
+The study of Art Anatomy in the dissecting room begins about the first of November and ends about the 31st of March.

-The lectures on Art Anatomy begin about the first of November, and continue about four months.
+The lectures on Art Anatomy begin on the 13th of October, and continue about four months.